mohanr/mohanr.github.io/_posts/2025-05-23-LambdaCalculus.md

 ## Test

-The second test show the _Add_ operator in action.
+The second test shows the _Add_ operator in action.

 {% highlight ocaml %}